the-xlk/QT-OpenCV/README.md

-# ClassifierExample
-opencv dnn implementation on qt application
+OpenCV DNN implementation on a QT application
 ========================

 ##Summary